phillipcrane/UniEventServer/CONTRIBUTING.md

 - [ ] Add integration tests for auth guardrails, seed endpoint access control, and update-not-found behavior
 - [ ] Make actuator `health/info` access strategy explicit for Docker probes + production security

+### Small Tasks
+- [ ] Move JWT refresh in ms env var to JwtConfig
+- [ ] Consolidate constants into one config called ConstantsConfig
+- [ ] Replace field injection with constructor injection for consistency and testability
+- [ ] Harden media download content-type handling with safe fallback on invalid metadata
+- [ ] Refactor away from FacebookAppSecurityUtil; just do it directly in the code
+- [ ] Combine RestClientSecurityConfig into RestClientConfig
+- [ ] Add more exceptions where needed

-### Nice-To-Have Code
+### Nice-To-Have Frameworks
 - [ ] DB Replace `ddl-auto: update` with Flyway or Liquibase migrations
 - [ ] Quartz scheduler
-- [ ] Replace field injection with constructor injection for consistency and testability
+- [ ] PicoCLI for proper tool CLI integration
 - [ ] Pin Docker image versions (avoid `latest` tags for reproducibility)
-- [ ] Harden media download content-type handling with safe fallback on invalid metadata

 ### Nice-To-Have Features
 - [ ] Location mapping (A literal google maps with the events placed)